trytouca/trytouca/README.md

 ### Option 2: Use our cloud instance

-Or you could sign up on https://app.touca.io that with additional features suitable for large teams.
-We have a generous free-tier plan and use usage-based pricing for storage and service.
+Or you could use https://app.touca.io that has a few more features suitable for large teams.
+We have a generous free-tier plan and leverage usage-based pricing to charge for storage and service.

 ## Sneak Peak